New Sexual Abuse Allegations Against USC’s Gynecologist Dr. Tyndall Surface in Amended Class-Action Lawsuit

-Hagens Berman’s attorneys achieved a nationwide sexual harassment settlement on behalf of 16,000 women and also tried the first ever sexual harassment case in Washington state in 1985.
+Hagens Berman’s attorneys achieved a nationwide sexual harassment settlement on behalf of 16,000 women and also tried the first ever sexual harassment case in Washington state.
 The firm represents multiple women on behalf of a class of all victims who were harassed or otherwise assaulted by Harvey Weinstein, seeking to hold him and his co-conspirators accountable for a years-long pattern of sexual harassment and cover-ups.

 The suit details new allegations against Dr. Tyndall from anonymous patients who saw him for what they believed would be routine gynecological examinations.

 “In each of our plaintiffs’ experiences, they were outright violated by Dr. Tyndall and were led to believe that his actions were acceptable due to the watching eye of a third party – a nurse – in the room,” Berman said.
 “This lured plaintiffs into a vulnerable position, and also ensured that USC was put on notice of these disgusting acts of abuse and violation.
 There is no excuse for USC’s breach of trust.”

 Recent news headlines have brought these heinous acts to the forefront, and many victims have bravely stepped forward to tell their stories.
 Hagens Berman continues this fight, working to help achieve justice for those who have been victim to sexual violation, and enforce systemic change.
 Tell us about your case.

 About Hagens Berman